ouss227T7EE/AI-Cyber-Threat-Sentinel/README.md

 ## 👨‍💻 Author & Architecture
 Developed as an academic portfolio project demonstrating the intersection of Economic Security and Computer Science.
+My Contribution
+Designed the original project concept and user experience Defined the application's requirements and workflow Planned the system structure and features
+Directed the AI-assisted development process
+Tested, evaluated, and refined the final application AI-Assisted Developmen
+AI tools were used as development assistance during implementation.
+The concept, requirements, system design, feature selection, testing, and final integration were directed and evaluated by me.

 ## 📝 License
 Distributed under the MIT License.